 If the problem relates to a type of discrimination that can be the subject of a complaint to the Human Rights Commission under the Human Rights Act 1993, the person can either take a personal grievance, or complain to the Human Rights Commission, but not both.
 If in doubt, advice should be sought before deciding.

 Services Available

-To help resolve employment relationship problems, the MBIE provides:
+To help resolve employment relationship problems, the Ministry of Business, Innovation, and Employment (MBIE)-provides:

 An Information Service